Skip to main content

 • The verification officer was on leave or transferred.
 Single-person verification cells at smaller universities have long response gaps.

-• The internal file at the university is missing.
+• The internal record at the university is missing.
 This is more common for older degrees (pre-2005) where physical records were never digitised.

 • The form DataFlow sent does not match the university's verification template.
 Some Indian Nursing Council state branches will only respond to their own template.